ParthMiyani/pnyx-app/deliverables/D1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+ * We are deciding on using the languages HTML, CSS, JavaScript and the framework React for the front end.
+The backend is done in Python and Truffle development environment.
+The deployment will be done on .xyz domain of our partners (pnyx.xyx).
+The Stripe API is used for payment.
+We will be using clean architecture principles and design patterns.

 ----
 ## Intellectual Property Confidentiality Agreement